crossprogramming/crossprogramming.github.io/_posts/2018-12-20-logging-http-context-in-asp-net-core.md

 * * *

 <h2 id="context">Context</h2>
 Logging is an important feature each application __must__ have.
-When deploying a multi-threaded and multi-user application in production, logging becomes __crucial__, as it tends to be the go-to approach for understanding what has happened in case of a production error - I'm not saying this is the *best* way, just the most *common* I've seen.
-To have a complete picture over an application running in production, logging should be accompanied by __monitoring__ (e.g. [Prometheus](https://prometheus.io/)) and a __centralized log aggregation solution__ (e.g. [ELK stack](https://www.elastic.co/elk-stack) or [EFK stack](https://www.digitalocean.com/community/tutorials/elasticsearch-fluentd-and-kibana-open-source-log-search-and-visualization)).
+When deploying a multi-threaded and multi-user application in production, logging becomes __crucial__, as it tends to be the go-to approach for understanding what has happened in case of a production error - I'm not saying this is the *best* way, just the most *common* one I've seen.
+To have a complete picture over an application running in production, logging should be accompanied by __monitoring__ (e.g. [Prometheus](https://prometheus.io/), etc.) and a __centralized log aggregation solution__ (e.g. [ELK stack](https://www.elastic.co/elk-stack), [EFK stack](https://www.digitalocean.com/community/tutorials/elasticsearch-fluentd-and-kibana-open-source-log-search-and-visualization), etc.).

 The purpose of this article is to explain how to log the HTTP requests and responses handled by an ASP.NET Core web application using Log4Net.
 The application is based on one of the official ASP.NET Core tutorials, [Create a web API with ASP.NET Core MVC](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-2.2&tabs=visual-studio).
 The source code is hosted on [GitHub](https://github.com/satrapu/aspnet-core-logging), while the automatic builds are provided by [Azure DevOps](https://dev.azure.com/satrapu/aspnet-core-logging/_build?definitionId=2&_a=summary).